MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

     > An error won't occur if `-PublisherAzureActiveDirectoryTenantId` isn't set.
 There is nothing preventing you from publishing the extension at this point.

 2. When the extension runs, it tries to initialize the **App Key Vault Secret Provider** codeunit.
-3. The system compares the key vault secret provider's Azure AD tenant ID with the Azure AD tenant ID published with the extension:
+3. The system compares the key vault's Azure AD tenant ID with the Azure AD tenant ID published with the extension:

     - If they match, initialization succeeds.
     - If they don't match, an error occurs.